 John submitted an income tax return and received a notice of assessment.
 He paid his tax debt early.
 However, he had left some income out of his tax return.
-When he advised us of his error, his assessment was amended and a notice of amended assessment - which increased the tax payable - was issued.
+When he advised us of his error, his assessment was amended and a notice of amended assessment, which increased the tax payable, was issued.
 The amended assessment had the same due date as the original assessment.
 John calculated his early payment interest based on the following dates:

-1 September John's original notice of assessment

-was issued and showed a tax debt of \$794, due for payment on at the post office.
+1 September John's original notice of assessment was issued and showed a tax debt of \$794, due for payment on 21 November.

-21 November.

 7 October John paid the full amount owing (\$794)

-17 October A notice of amended assessment

-was issued, showing an additional tax debt of \$322, due for payment on 21 November.
+- at the post office.
+17 October A notice of amended assessment was issued, showing an additional tax debt of \$322, due for payment on 21 November. - 3 November John paid the additional \$322 at the post office.

-post office.